wenjie2wang/jds.rmd/README.md

-The R package **jds.rmd** provides R Markdown templates intended for [Journal of Data Science][jds-url], which can be useful for authoring manuscript with code chunks or producing tables/figures on the fly.
+The R package **jds.rmd** provides R Markdown templates intended for [Journal of Data Science][jds-url], which can be useful for authoring a manuscript with code chunks or producing tables/figures on the fly.

 ## Installation

-### Option 1 (not yet)
+### Option 1

-You can install the released version from [CRAN][cran-url].
+One can install the released version from [CRAN][cran-url].

 ```R
 install.packages("jds.rmd")